 WordMeaning / FunctionExample

-to Preposition of direction or part of an infinitive verb We are going to the market.
+to Shows direction or is part of an infinitive verb.
+We are going to the market.

-• their: It has the word "heir" inside, and an heir inherits things (possession).
+• their: It has the word "heir" inside.
+An heir inherits things (shows possession).

-• there: It has the word "here" inside, which is about a place.
+• there: It has the word "here" inside.
+"Here" and "there" are both about places.

-• they're: Look for the apostrophe!
-It's a signal for two words: "they are".
+• they're: Look for the apostrophe (')!
+It's a signal that two words have been combined: "they are".

-• too: It has an "extra o", which can help you remember it means "also" or "extra" hot/cold/etc.
+• too: It has an "extra o".
+This can help you remember it means "also" or an "extra" amount of something (too hot, too cold).

-Choose the correct word to complete the sentences.
+Choose the correct word from the options to complete the sentences.

 1. The students are doing (their / there / they're) homework.